 If treatment is going to work for you, it is essential to establish a network of support.
-Thus, you need to continue to attend Self-Help Group meetings available in your community after you leave the TRC.
+Thus, you need to continue to attend Self-Help Group meetings available in your community.
 The more you participate in treatment and the Self-Help Group meetings, the greater your chance for recovery.